ChrisGreene-Chuboe/stk-app-sql/test/TESTING_NOTES.md

 Commands include examples in their `--help` documentation.
 Tests validate these examples work in practice, ensuring documentation stays accurate.

 ### Assertion-Based Testing
 Tests use nushell's `assert` command to verify expected outcomes rather than just checking execution success.
-See `test-simple.nu` for the reference pattern.
+See `suite/test-simple.nu` for the reference pattern.

 ## Test Environment